 After talking to many other new mums, I realized I wasn’t the only one stunned by the realities of postpartum recovery.
 It’s my hope that by sharing some of the truths with you here, I can help you be better prepared to know what symptoms are considered “normal” even though you might feel like you’ve been run over by a truck.
 Amid the love and attention showered on your new baby, it’s important to remember to take care of you.
 Your body just achieved the miraculous feat of growing another human being for 40 weeks and delivering a baby into the world.
 Just as your body changes throughout the stages of pregnancy, it will continue to change in the weeks and months after you deliver.

 1. You will bleed (maybe for weeks)

 All the blood and tissue that supported your pregnancy called the lochia will be discharged in the weeks following delivery.
 It will start quite heavy (and you will be thankful for those mesh undies and pads) and eventually tapers off.
 And, yes, you still bleed even if you deliver via C-section.

 2. Your belly will look like you’re 5 months pregnant

 Your uterus expanded during pregnancy to accommodate your growing baby and it will take time (sometimes months) to shrink.
 As it shrinks, it can cause some cramping (nothing to be worried about).
-Breastfeeding moms are more prone to cramping the first few days post-partum because a chemical released during breastfeeding causes the uterus to tighten.
-Many mums around the world find relief with a support band around their abdomen.
-A band can help you heal faster after having a baby and has been known to relieve back pain, increase circulation, improve posture and shrink the uterus.
+Breastfeeding moms are more prone to cramping the first few days postpartum because a chemical released during breastfeeding causes the uterus to tighten.
+Many mums worldwide find relief with a postpartum binder around their abdomen.
+A postnatal belly band can help you heal faster after having a baby and has been known to relieve back pain, increase circulation, improve posture and shrink the uterus.

 3. You won’t recognize your breasts (and they will hurt!)